PegliOne/Project-0-Flight-Planner/README.md

 * Create a new Ruby on Rails project
 * Design, create and seed a database with information about users, flights, airports and how they're connected
 * Design a user story and use that to set up the routes, controllors and views needed for the website
-* Add the basic site layout to application.html.erb (navber, headings, etc.) and link it to a CSS stylesheet
+* Add the basic site layout to application.html.erb (navber, headings, etc.)
 * Commit initial version to GitHub and edit readme file

 ### Step Two